sihsch/EC-LLC-WNCS/remote/README.md

 1. **Download:** Obtain the server-side code from the repository [link to repository](https://github.com/sihsch/EC-LLC-WNCS/archive/refs/heads/main.zip).

-2. **Transfer:** Copy the server-side code to your server machine.

-3. **Install Dependencies:** If the server-side code has any additional dependencies, install them by following the provided instructions.
-Use tools like `pip` to install Python packages, if necessary.
+2. **Install Dependencies:**

-4. **Run the Server:** Launch the server-side code by executing the main scripts or using the provided command.
+3. **Run the Server:** Launch the server-side code by executing the main scripts or using the provided command.
 For example: `python remote_receiver.py`.

-5. **Verify Connectivity:** Ensure that the server is up and running without any errors.
+4. **Verify Connectivity:** Ensure that the server is up and running without any errors.
 Check the server logs or console output for any messages indicating successful initialization.

 ## Usage and Interaction